CQX96/CQX96-Linux/Documentation/power/regulator/overview.rst

 =============================================
-Linux voltage and current regulator framework
+CQX96 voltage and current regulator framework
 =============================================

 About